-You are eligible to immediately make voluntary pre-tax contributions to the Plan if you are a full-time, part-time, visiting, limited, or casual faculty member.
+You are eligible to immediately make voluntary pre-tax and/or Roth contributions to the Plan if you are a full-time, part-time, visiting, limited, or casual faculty member.

 You are eligible to receive the university’s contribution to the Plan if you are a full-time or part-time faculty member who is age 35 or older; or if younger than 35 has completed two years of service.